-Have you found a home that you love, but it’s in bad shape?
-The 203k loan may be a perfect way to purchase a home that is a little rough around the edges.
+If you have found a home you love, but it’s in bad shape, the FHA 203k loan may be the perfect way to buy and renovate, simultaneously.

 - List of allowable repairs